gg2001/tokyoclinics/README.md

 ## About

-We are 3 camels based in Tokyo, trying to get into a tent.
+We are 3 camels based in Tokyo trying to get into a tent.

 ## License